Umuzi-org/tech-department/content/projects/tdd/simple-calculator-part2/_index.md

 ready: true
 ---

-This a continuation of the `simple-calculator` tdd excercise.
+This a continuation of {{% contentlink "projects/tdd/simple-calculator-part1" %}}.
 If you haven't done that yet then please do.
 At this point you should have a well tested `add` and `multiply` function.

 This exercise will require a little OOP knowledge.
 Brace yourself.